ionenwks/iwdevtools/README.rst

 libraries without a new DT_SONAME (requires ``abidiff`` and debug symbols for proper checks), and size difference if above a certain threshold.

+For filelist differences, by default package version is stripped from filenames (<snip>) to reduce odds of showing uninteresting changes that aren't *new* files.
+SONAME list will still show these either way.

 Example output from portage (bashrc) while 0.15.1b-r4 is installed::

     # emerge -1 =libid3tag-0.16.1-r1